 Why We Chose Blue Lagoon Beach Resort

-We chose to stay at Blue Lagoon Beach Resort after reading great reviews of it in Lonely Planet and on Trip Advisor.
+We chose to stay at Blue Lagoon Beach Resort after reading great reviews of it in the Lonely Planet and on Trip Advisor.
 It is not a luxury resort but not as basic as a lot of the Backpacker Resorts in the Yasawas, the Blue Lagoon Resort sits somewhere in the middle.

 Nacula Island is one of the last stops on the Yasawa Flyer, the catamaran that transports passengers from Port Denarau on the main island.